dcomtois/summarytools/README.md

 _summarytools_ uses Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package (an _R_ implementation of John MacFarlane's [Pandoc](http://johnmacfarlane.net/pandoc/)), to generate the ascii content.
 What this means is that the 4 main functions can printout [markdown](http://daringfireball.net/projects/markdown/) (_Rmarkdown_ to be precise) simply by setting the option `style="rmarkdown"`.
 One exception: `dfSummary()` -- since it has multi-line cells, you will need to use both `style = "grid"` and `plain.ascii = FALSE` for it to be rendered correctly.

-In the console, this would be shown as:
+In the console, the output of a function using `style = 'rmarkdown'` looks like this:

 ```
 ## Frequencies
 ### iris$Species